umutonij/Password-Locker/README.md

 * To create an account with my details - log in and password.
 * Store my existing login credentials.
-* Generate a password for a new credential/account.
 * Create new account credentials in the application.
 * To view my various account credentials and their passwords in the application.
 * To delete a credentials account that I no longer need in the application.